-As we have already highlighted above, the land stewardship benefits of a conservation easement can be deep and long-lasting.
-After all, land trusts exist to acquire conservation easements and help protect our natural resources, so they can be an ideal match with real property owners who are concerned about the future of our natural environment.
-Conservation easements are a way to legally ensure the protection of private land property for future generations.
+As we have highlighted above, a conservation easement's land stewardship benefits can be deep and long-lasting.
+After all, land trusts exist to acquire conservation easements and help protect our natural resources, so they can be an ideal match with real property owners concerned about our natural environment's future.
+Conservation easements are a way to legally protect private land property for future generations.

 Donating a conservation easement-protected land to a land trust may also qualify an Idaho landowner for a tax-deductible charitable contribution.
-In order for a conservation easement gift to qualify, it must meet several federal tax code requirements, as well as comply with “conservation purposes” established by the federal tax code.
+For a conservation easement gift to qualify, it must meet several federal tax code requirements and comply with “conservation purposes” established by the federal tax code.

-In some cases, a landowner may also be able to claim a tax deduction by making a bargain sale.
+In some cases, a landowner may also claim a tax deduction by making a bargain sale.
 More specifically, this bargain sale entails selling the conservation easement to the land trust, rather than donating it, and doing so at a price lower than the property’s fair market value.
-In such a case, the difference between the fair market value and the bargain sale price is what determines the charitable income tax deduction claim.
+In such a case, the difference between the fair market value and the bargain sale price determines the charitable income tax deduction claim.

-Usually, a landowner who sells a conservation easement in Idaho will owe some taxes on any income received as a result of the sale.
-However, in addition to the above workaround, some real property owners may be able to benefit from a 1031 like-kind land exchange.
+Usually, a landowner who sells a conservation easement in Idaho will owe some taxes on any income received due to the sale.
+However, in addition to the above workaround, some real property owners may benefit from a 1031 like-kind land exchange.
 This land exchange can allow landowners to delay their property taxes if they exchange the conservation land for other land.

 Finally, one of the most impactful tax benefits made possible by a conservation easement is the reduction of estate tax liability.
-When a conservation easement removes the ability to subdivide, develop, and sell off the protected land, that means the value of the property generally goes down.
+When a conservation easement removes the ability to subdivide, develop, and sell off the protected land, the property value generally goes down.
 This can result in reduced estate tax liability, which is particularly beneficial for families who wish to not only steward their land but also pass down that stewardship to the future generations of their family.

 Do I Need The Help Of A Property Rights Lawyer?

-The requirements of a conservation easement can be complex, both on the Idaho state level and the federal level.
-Furthermore, maximizing the impact of land stewardship and potential tax benefits can be a challenging task.
+The requirements of a conservation easement can be complex, both on the Idaho state and federal levels.
+Furthermore, maximizing the impact of land stewardship and potential tax benefits can be challenging.
 Therefore, real property owners interested in creating a conservation easement can benefit from the assistance of an experienced real estate lawyer.